mperezjigato/reportsweakly/week9v000.md

 ## HPC calculations: Installation and first runs on other software

 This section constitutes a work plan in itself, since none of the codes have been run as yet.
-We are currently gathering information, particulary regarding input syntax and example input files.
+We are currently gathering information, particulary regarding input file syntax and example input files.